About Tom

 While at North Seattle College I examined the essentials of learning and teaching with videotape and audio recording to inquire into the events of leadership in a classroom of three to five-year-olds, which always included children referred for learning or behavior concerns.
 I have always been interested in learning to create opportunities for adults to discover themselves becoming effective educators, to do what I can to improve general professional practice, and to bring democracy to every child and every classroom community.

-Here is tomdrummond.com to explore and return to time and again.
-What you’ll find is not derived from textbooks or commercial materials; the language may be different, too.
 My students and I grew this together, gradually, from the meaning we co-constructed out of our daily experience with hundreds of (often challenging) children, hours of counts using unique observational tools, and multiple videotape replays.
-Stuff is here because it has been tested, tweaked, and lived-with long enough to see what happens to children over time.
-The students have taken this work into their practice and agree it works.
-They like who they are with children.
+I could not have invented any of this alone.
+What is here has been tested, tweaked, and lived-with long enough to gather what happens to children over time.
+We have to see children grow in their own fullness in a group of other children doing the same thing.

-On these pages I share what I have learned over many years through continuous action research.
-I have proved to myself and others that these ways work for learners, educators and communities.
+On this site I share what I have learned over years of continuous action research with children and adult educators.
+I have the agreement of others who co-constructed these ways of being that these ideas work for learners, educators, and children.

-That something “works” means (1) what the children do is congruent with my values, and (2) I am aware that I am authentically present in the moment fully aware of the community of children being enthusiastic, participatory, and thriving.
+That something ‘works’ means (1) what the children do is congruent with my values, and (2) I am aware that I am authentically present in the moment finding the community of learners enthusiastic, participatory, and thriving.

 We are “on the way to becoming”